kanwardanish7a/PowerBI-React/README.md

 # Power BI Embedded with React Demo

-This project is a demonstration of how **Power BI Embedded** can be integrated with a **React** application.
+This project is a proof of concept of how **Power BI Embedded** can be integrated with a **React** application.
 It showcases how to embed Power BI analytics and reports into custom dashboards built with React, allowing users to interact with and visualize data in a seamless, interactive way.

 ## Features